A Drive From Mesa to Sedona Arizona, With a Photo Album

 The pictures you see here are some of the ones that I took on that day.
 I hope you enjoy them!

-A view as we entered the City of Sedona
+The View entering the City of Sedona

 The Drive from the Low Desert to the High Desert